jasonbot/weblog/content/weblog/chains.md

 # Don't Use This As A Library

 I've made this available as an importable library, but many of these patterns are easier to just copy and paste into your code.
 They should also be inspiration: this is a fun problem to solve!
 Solve it yourself!

+[^1]: After posting this, I discovered another person [had done something similar](https://github.com/PsionicAlch/byteforge) but used runtime reflection to sacrifice compile-time safety for the syntactic cleanliness I was going after.
+I respect the approach and I like the depth of knowledge of the language needed to do this.
+I'm going to say which implementation is better is a matter of knowing the tradeoffs: are you willing to sacrifice compile-time safety for convenience?
+It's probably an unequivocal yes if you have good test coverage.